List of Emma Approved episodes

 Emma Approved is an American web series told in a vlog format created by Bernie Su, based on the novel Emma by Jane Austen.
 While the show is a follow-up to The Lizzie Bennet Diaries, it stands on its own.
 The series premiered on YouTube on October 7, 2013 and concluded on August 23, 2014.
 It starred Joanna Sotomura, Brent Bailey and Dayeanne Hutton.

+In addition to the 72 regular episodes there were 24 other videos complementing the narrative such as 6 Q&As with the characters, 8 Harriet videos (including 1 bonus featuring fans of the show) and more, which brings the total of episodes in the series to 96.